- Council Meeting – May 5, 2020, at 6:30 PM at Town Hall.

 On April 2, 2020, Governor Inslee extended his “Stay Home Stay Healthy” proclamation through May 5, 2020.
 The Governor is expected to extend but modify those orders today.
 Once additional information is available, Town staff will update our response accordingly.

 1. Community Center – Closed except for the Senior Meal Site program which is being conducted on a take-out basis only.

 2. Public Safety – The lobby is closed to the public; however, staff is available on an appointment or emergency only basis.
 Administrative staff is working from 7 AM to 10 AM and 3 PM to 5 PM Tuesday through Friday.
 Social distancing practices are being enforced.

 3. Public Works – The building is open from 8 AM to noon daily; however, social distancing practices are being enforced.
 Please do not enter the building unless your activity requires an in-person presence.
-The utility staff was divided into two crews who are working on alternating days from 7 AM to 11 AM and then on-call for the remainder of the day focusing on essential functions only.
+The utility staff was divided into two crews who are working on alternating days from 7 AM to 3:30 PM starting May 3, 2020 and then on-call for the remainder of the day focusing on essential functions only.

 4. Sunnyside Beach Park, Saltar’s Point Park, the multi-purpose court, the Cherrydale basketball court, and all climbing structures/equipment in any of the parks are closed.
 In common areas of easily accessible parks and walking areas, please remember to practice social distancing guidelines.